 Calculating RMDs for Gold IRAs

-The calculation of the RMD for the gold IRA involves a few steps.
-First, you’ll need to determine what is the fair market value (FMV) of the gold inside your IRA.
-You’ll then make use of the IRS Uniform Lifetime Table to determine the period of distribution based on your age.
-After that, you’ll need to divide the FMV times the distribution time to calculate the RMD amount.
+Calculating the RMD for a gold IRA involves a few steps.
+In the beginning, you’ll need find that the fair value (FMV) of the gold you have inside your IRA.
+Then, you’ll need to utilize the IRS Uniform Lifetime Table to determine the duration of the distribution based on your age.
+Finally, you will divide the FMV by the distribution period to determine an RMD amount.